Nanasi-inc/angular-takehome-interview/README.md

 ## Setup Instructions

-1. Clone this repo as a starting template.
+1. Fork this repo as a starting template.
 We have included all necessary packages required to complete this assessment.
 2. Install the packages by running
    ```
    $ npm install